aman7895/turnip_thursdays/#4 - OOP-recursion/README.md

 Our task today is to be hungry (hungry for knowledge, mostly).

-**problem**: We have a scenario with a fridge where we can put food items, maintain a food recipe book and check if we have enough ingredients in the fridge to prepare those items.
+**problem**: We have a scenario with a fridge where we can put food items, maintain a food recipe book and check if we have enough ingredients in the fridge to prepare those recipes.

 ### implement the following:
 - Add food items to the fridge